Immunization

 Travelers

-If you are planning to travel outside of the United States, you can receive recommended vaccines at travel clinics.
+If you are planning to travel outside of the United States, you can get recommended vaccines at travel clinics.

 Adults and adolescents who will be around infants should be vaccinated with a single dose of Tdap.
-This could include parents, siblings, grandparents, babysitters, and other child care providers.
-Tdap protects against, among other diseases, pertussis.
-Infants are too young to be fully immunized against pertussis, but an infant's exposure to the illness can be reduced if he or she only comes into contact with people who are vaccinated.
+This could include parents, siblings, grandparents, babysitters, and other childcare providers.
+Tdap protects against pertussis, among other diseases.
+Infants are too young to be fully immunized against pertussis, but you can reduce an infant's exposure to the illness by only letting them come into contact with people who are vaccinated.
 This practice is called cocooning.

-Rhode Island provides healthcare providers with all of the vaccines that the Centers for Disease Control and Prevention (CDC)'s Advisory Committee on Immunization Practices (ACIP) recommend that children receive through 18 years of age.
-Rhode Island also provides healthcare providers with all recommended vaccines for adults.
-Although some healthcare providers may charge patients small fees for vaccine administration, Rhode Island gives these vaccines to healthcare providers free of charge.
+Rhode Island provides healthcare professionals with all the vaccines the Centers for Disease Control and Prevention (CDC)'s Advisory Committee on Immunization Practices (ACIP) recommend children get through age 18.
+Rhode Island also provides healthcare professionals with all recommended vaccines for adults.
+Although some healthcare professionals may charge patients small fees to give them vaccines, Rhode Island gives these vaccines to healthcare professionals free of charge.

-Additionally, the Rhode Island Department of Health works with mass immunizers, schools, healthcare providers, and many others to make vaccine available at community clinics.
+The Rhode Island Department of Health also works with mass immunizers, schools, healthcare professionals, and many others to make vaccines available in the community.

 Contact